-When I was a kid, I remember watching a spanish documentary type of series, which highlighted different parts of the world.
 Our whole family sat on the couch listening in a trance, to the heavenly windpipe music and mesmerized by the mystical beauty that lie within Machu Picchu.
+This was part of a Spanish language documentary type of series, which highlighted different parts of the world that my mom loved watching.

 From that point on my mothers dream was to visit Machu Picchu and stand tall on the mountain to breathe the fresh mountainous air.
 She never got to go and I never dreamed that my bare feet would one day walk over those immensely large stones.
 In honor of her dream, I stood over a cliff, with my hands wide open and breathed in the fresh air for her.